-Outcome 9: We are a proactive, effective and well governed organisation providi strong civic and community leadership Council Actions and comments on progress Status at 31/3/19 9.1 Continue to deliver effectively on all of our legislative obligations Effective ongoing delivery across a wide range of statutory services, including: Community Plan Action Plan agreed and delivery progressing Met statutory requirements in respect of performance improvement Emergency Plan in place Responded to 581 access to information requests 3201 births, marriages and deaths registered 76 Council/Committee meetings serviced 100% of all Council minutes published online within 3 days of council meeting 1057 planning applications decided with a 94.9% approval rate Delivery of council obligations in respect of waste and recycling Car parking strategy prepared • 89%% of all licensing applications processed within 60 days from receipt of complete applications 9.2 Progress transformation agenda and programme of service reviews includin options for further shared working and alignment across services g The overarching transformation programme is being progressed through a Transformation Working Group; work has been completed on development of a Leisure Strategy and is ongoing in relation to a Fleet Strategy and an Estates Strategy. n 9.3 Continue to lead the community planning process for the district The Council has managed and facilitated the governance and delivery structures to support community planning and progress is being made to deliver on the Community Plan Action Plan with Action Leads in place across all of the actions.
+Outcome 9: We are a proactive, effective and well governed organisation providing strong civic and community leadership

+9.1 Continue to deliver effectively on all of our legislative obligations

+Effective ongoing delivery across a wide range of statutory services, including:

+- Community Plan Action Plan agreed and delivery progressing - Met statutory requirements in respect of performance improvement - Emergency Plan in place - Responded to 581 access to information requests - 3201 births, marriages and deaths registered - 76 Council/Committee meetings serviced - 100% of all Council minutes published online within 3 days of council meeting - 1057 planning applications decided with a 94.9% approval rate - Delivery of council obligations in respect of waste and recycling - Car parking strategy prepared - 89%% of all licensing applications processed within 60 days from receipt of complete applications

+9.2 Progress transformation agenda and programme of service reviews including options for further shared working and alignment across services

+The overarching transformation programme is being progressed through a Transformation Working Group; work has been completed on development of a Leisure Strategy and is ongoing in relation to a Fleet Strategy and an Estates Strategy.

+9.3 Continue to lead the community planning process for the district

+The Council has managed and facilitated the governance and delivery structures to support community planning and progress is being made to deliver on the Community Plan Action Plan with Action Leads in place across all of the actions.
 There is ongoing engagement with the community and voluntary sector including through the Community Voluntary Sector Forum for the district.
-A first Performance Statement will be published b

-Building Plan to support the partnership.
+A first Performance Statement will be published by November 2019.
+A Communications Plan is in place and work is progressing on a Capacity Building Plan to support the partnership.

 9.4 Review and embed strategic and business planning arrangements alongside performance management arrangements at corporate, service and at individual employee levels across the organisation